ITIL Change Management

 What is a Change?

-Basically, “change” means a change for an organization, which is also fraught with risk.
+Basically, “change” means a change for an organization, which is also associated with risk.
 According to ITIL, the term Change refers to any change that is made to

 These may be changes to hardware, software or the IT infrastructure in general.
 ITIL V4 classifies 3 groups of changes: